-Balancing payments: Why it’s harder than you might think to cut the trade deficit has been added to your bookmarks.
+Balancing payments: Why it’s harder than you might think to cut the trade deficit has been saved

 Can you cut the trade deficit with taxes on foreign goods?
 A little accounting helps explain why economists think it’s not so easy.